havelhuang/wami_detector_resilience_verification/README.md

-## Resilience Verification of WAMI moving vehicle detector
+## Verification and validation of WAMI moving vehicle detector

 ### Dependencies: